Instagram will block offenses that exchange letters for numbers; see how to use feature | Technology

 Protection is part of the “hidden words” feature.
 Launched by Instagram in 2021, it protects users from messages that contain offensive words, phrases and emojis sent by people they do not follow.

-- What is the ‘slaughter of the pig’ scam, which manipulates victims and empties their bank accounts
+- What is the ‘pig slaughter’ scam, which manipulates victims and empties their bank accounts

 - How to see only who you follow on Instagram?
 And how to avoid certain people without blocking them?